 "Get behind me!" he yelled urgently at the three teens as the curses started flying.
 They ignored him, as he might have expected, all three of them throwing hexes and curses from their wands as though they had been battling for years.

 "Bombarda!"
 Bellatrix cried, and Sirius was forced to turn his attention away from even the teens.

-Blocking her attack, Sirius immediately spun on his heel and sent a combination of a cutting, bludgeoning curses and stunning hexes back at the madly cackling which.
+Blocking her attack, Sirius immediately spun on his heel and sent a combination of cutting and bludgeoning curses and stunning hexes back at the madly cackling witch.
 Bellatrix merely continued her insane laughter and blocked his curses, while firing several back on her own.

 "Poor wittow Siwius," she taunted childishly.
 Her next words, however, were deadly serious and only confirmed her madness.
 "You should have stayed in Azkaban—the Dark Lord will feast upon your soul."

 "Only if he can catch me," Sirius jibed, blocking her attacks and responding with his own.